 Once you’ve implemented your device of choice, it’s time to run a credit card test transaction.
 If the system responds with an error then the credit card processing is not fully functional.
 If it responds with “approved” or “declined” then the ability to process credit card payments is active and you are good to go!

-Before a small business owner decides to accept credit cards they should have all the facts and a good understanding of how to accept credit cards.
-As outlined above, there’s a number of ways you can do it.
-Each one has its pros and cons.
-The one thing that is constant among them is the added cash flow.
-The ability to process credit cards shows an additional level of customer service.
-It’s the extra mile that a business is willing to go that will stand out and be obvious to customers.
+Before a small business owner decides to accept credit cards they should have all the facts and a good understanding of how to accept credit card payments.
+As outlined in this post, there’s a number of ways you can do it, but it’s up to you to find the best solutions for your business model.
 So the next time a potential customer comes in to make a huge purchase and wants to use their credit card — smile!
 You’ve just made a sale.